jedrichards/node-deployment/README.md

 A service can be added to Upstart by placing a valid Upstart job configuration file in the `/etc/init` directory, with configuration files having the naming format `servicename.conf`.
 It's important to note that the Upstart config files execute as `root` so `sudo` and `su` etc. is not needed.

 In the context of a Node app we can use Upstart to daemonize the app into a system service.
 In other words we can start the app with a command like `sudo start proxy-node-app` and have it run in the background without taking over our shell or quiting when we exit our SSH session.
 Upstart's `start on`, `stop on` and `respawn` directives allow us to have the app automatically restarted on reboot and when it quits unexpectedly.
-What's more Upstart's start/stop API provides a useful control point for Monit to hook onto (more on that later).
+What's more, Upstart's start/stop API provides a useful control point for Monit to hook onto (more on that later).

 Upstart is already on your box if you're running Ubuntu 10.04 like me, but if you don't have it I think it's installable via `apt-get`.